huffSamuel/upnped/README.md

 ## Features

-This package is implemented around the UPnP 2.0 architecture and supports the following UPnP server features:
+This package partially implements UPnP 2.0 architecture and supports the following UPnP server features:

 - UPnP discovery
 - Device and Service information